Noah John Rondeau: Biography

+Early life

 Rondeau was born on July 6, 1883, and raised near Au Sable Forks, New York.
 He grew up there with his many siblings and his parents Peter Rondeau (b.
 Canada) and Alice "Allie" Corrow Rondeau (b.
 New York, d.
 May 1900, Black Brook, New York), but he ran away from home as a teenager several months after the death of his mother.
 Because of his departure, Rondeau only obtained an eighth-grade education yet was quite well read, with a strong interest in astronomy.
 Before distancing himself too far from civilization, he lived in Coreys, New York, on the Raquette River in the western Adirondacks, where for fifteen years he worked as a handyman, caretaker, and guide.
 He gained some of his knowledge of the woods from Dan Emmett, an Abenaki Indian from Canada.
 He also made occasional brief visits to jail for game law violations.

+Isolation

 Rondeau frequently hunted and trapped in the Cold River area, about 17 miles from Corey's, and in 1929, at age 46, he began living alone year-round in the remote area, saying he was "not well satisfied with the world and its trends," and calling himself the "Mayor of Cold River City (Population 1)."

 During this period of over several decades, Rondeau kept extensive journals, many of which were written in letter-substitution ciphers of his own invention.
 The ciphers progressed through at least three major revisions in the late thirties and early forties, and in their final form they resisted all efforts to be deciphered until 1992 (Life With Noah, p.
 91).

 Although he was considered an Adirondack hermit, he normally accepted visitors to his hermitage and even performed for them on his violin.
 Rondeau, 5'2", built himself two cabins and several wigwams, which later provided firewood, and he lived primarily on trout, local game, and greens.
-His final cabin is on exhibit at the Adriondack Museum in Blue Mountain Lake, NY, where there is also a recording of Rondeau speaking about "them wonderful mountains."
+His final cabin is on exhibit at the Adirondack Experience: The Museum on Blue Mountain Lake, in Blue Mountain Lake, NY, where there is also a recording of Rondeau speaking about "them wonderful mountains."
 He was known to have said that "Man is forever a stranger and alone," as well as what he liked best about crowds was, "going the other way."

 During World War II, in his sixties, Rondeau was apparently suspected of being a draft dodger, as he submitted a letter dated 4/8/43 to the Ausable Forks Record-Post: